 The Infamous Comic Sans

 First off, let’s take a look why Comic Sans is so common.
 That’s an easy question to answer.
 It’s been included on every PC since Windows 95.
 But how did it end up as a standard Windows font in the first place.
 It all goes back to one of Microsoft’s biggest flops: Microsoft Bob.
 This program featured an interface in which a selection of cartoon characters would guide novice computer users through a series of virtual rooms.
-Microsoft developed Comic Sans for the characters’ speech balloons.
+Microsoft developed Comic Sans for the characters’ speech balloons (though it didn’t make the deadline for the final product).
 In this regard, Comic Sans was designed with the best of intentions.
-It was made to look the the hand-lettering in comic strips and comic books.
+It was made to look like the hand-lettering in comic strips and comic books.
 The problem is, it fails in this regard.

 Comic Sans is supposed to look like handwriting, but it doesn’t.
 The problem is that every letter looks the same.
 Every letter “A” looks like every other.
 Comic Sans was designed back in the days of ASCII, when a font consisted of the basic alphabet and numbers (and maybe a few basic “foreign” characters.)
 Nowadays we have OpenType Unicode fonts with thousands of characters.
 So now you can have several subtle versions of each letter, so that the font looks less mechanical.
 Unfortunately, OpenType is clunky, requiring manual tweaks to work at full effect.
 And when it comes to Comic Sans, graphic designers aren’t the problem.